-So you saw Coco, now what?
-Learn the cultural and spiritual significance of the holiday.
-Students, faculty, and the BYU community are invited to participate in the Día de los Muertos celebration.
+So you saw Coco; now what?
+Students, faculty, and the BYU community are invited to participate in our Día de los Muertos celebration to learn the cultural and spiritual significance of the holiday.

 Día de los Muertos (Day of the Dead) is a holiday blending Mesoamerican and Catholic European traditions to commemorate loved ones who have passed away.
 To honor these ancestors, an altar or ofrenda is built to offer safe passage to the souls of those who have passed to visit once a year.
 Food offerings, sweets, beverages, flowers, toys (for children), and holy symbols are placed on the altar, along with photos of loved ones, to invite the spirits to join us once again for a happy celebration.